Peugeot e-2008 practicality & boot space

 |Length||Width||Height||Boot volume (seats up)|

 There’s a decent amount of room for two average-sized adults to get comfortable in the back seats, and the raised ride height and lofty roofline make it easy to bend in and wrestle with a child’s car seat.
-Mind you, there’s no central armrest in the back seats, the middle-seat occupant must perch on a hard squab and is squeezed for elbow room, and it’s easy to trip into the car over a high sill.
+Mind you, there’s no central armrest in the back seats, the middle-seat occupant must perch on a hard squab and is squeezed for elbow room.
+Getting in and out isn’t all that elegant either; it’s easy to trip into the car over the high sill.

 Peugeot e-2008 interior space, storage & comfort

 The e-2008 has a roomy-feeling cabin that enhances its semi-SUV standing, even if a Nissan Leaf is actually just as spacious.
 The electronic parking brake leaves an uncluttered area ahead of the front armrest, which lifts to reveal a central cubbyhole.
 A recessed storage area at the base of the dashboard is great for holding your phone; on GT Line and GT-spec cars this area houses the wireless charging pad.

 At 434 litres, the e-2008’s boot capacity is ever so slightly short of that in the Kia e-Niro, but for context is still usefully more than you get in something like a Ford Focus or Volkswagen Golf.
 It’s a good shape, too, and you can extend the luggage space by folding the 60:40 split rear seats.

 Be sure to add the variable boot floor if it’s not standard, as it creates a useful cable storage area that’s lacking otherwise, as well as raising the floor to be flush with the folded seats and boot lip.